hasnainroopawalla/Captcha-Classification/README.md

 3 digits are extracted from each image which corresponds to 3300 training samples

-3 models were trained and the results are reported below
+3 models were trained and the results are reported below:
 * KNN (k=3)
 * Linear SVM
 * Decision Trees with Adaptive Boosting (maxSplits=30)